hadiidbouk/sparkle-test-app/README.md

 # Sparkle Test App

-A very basic project helpful for testing the Sparkle framework when signing the app package manually, it contains:
+A very basic project helpful for testing the Sparkle framework, it contains:
 - A macOS App
 - An XPC Service
 - Command Line Tool